ycarowr/ToolsTest/Assets/Scripts/Tools/DialogSystem/README.md

 Todo:
 1. Add event when the a text piece finishes to write.
-2. Make a localization system to load the texts instead reading the raw string.
+2. Make a localization system to load the texts from jsons instead reading the raw string.
 3. ...